What is Trail Running? The Must-Have Beginner’s Guide in 2026

 Building Your Trail Running Community

 One of the most rewarding aspects of trail running is the incredible community you’ll discover.
-I was initially nervous about joining a local one, but there was no need as everyone made me feel welcome straight away.
+I was nervous about joining one, but there was no need as everyone made me feel welcome straight away.

 Finding Local Groups